 - Exhaust all other options for reducing cost: Explore private scholarships, part-time jobs, earning college credit while still in high school, or even community college.

-- Help your child take out other federal student loans: If your child has qualified for other federal student loans via FAFSA® like the direct subsidized or unsubsidized loans, turn to them first.
-These direct subsidized or unsubsidized loans offer a wider variety of repayment plans than the parent PLUS loan and carry lower interest rates, which means you’ll pay less in the long run.
+- Help your child take out other Federal Direct student loans: If your child has qualified for other federal student loans via FAFSA® like the direct subsidized or unsubsidized loans, turn to them first.
+These direct subsidized or unsubsidized loans offer much lower interest rates.
 Even if the loan is in your child’s name, you can help with the payments.